raizam/vue-shared/README.md

 ## Handling asynchronous mutations

-Vush is using a watcher, listening to modifications and logs an error when a mutation hasn't been made from a method of the shared object itself.
+vue-shared is using a watcher, listening to modifications and logs an error when a mutation hasn't been made from a method of the shared object itself.
 When a mutation is asynchronous, it is needed to restore the `CallContext` in order to bypass the protection mechanism.

-This is done using the only 2 functions exposed by Vush: `Vush.currentContext` and `Vush.withinContext`
+This is done using the only 2 functions exposed by vue-shared: `vue-shared.currentContext` and `vue-shared.withinContext`

 ```javascript
   //a user to be shared